 Data Processing Guide

-After the EngageLab SDK is initialized in your app or website, it will collect data.
-For more information, see The data collected by the EngageLab SDK.
+After initializing the EngageLab SDK in your app or website, it will start collecting data For more information, see The data collected by the EngageLab SDK.

-The data automatically collected by the EngageLab SDK is generally not PII (Personally Identifiable Information), except for any sensitive user information you pass to us in user attributes.
-Remember, linkable data (such as names or birthdays) is still considered PII, even if it is not sensitive data.
+The data automatically collected by the EngageLab SDK is generally not considered PII (Personally Identifiable Information), except for any sensitive user information that you provide in user attributes.
+Remember, linkable data (such as names or birthdays) is still classified as PII, even if it is not sensitive data.
 Customers handling PII are required to establish a privacy policy that specifies the content they store.

 This guide will explain how to use EngageLab without sending personal user data.